Galieve/benchbase-histories/README.md

 This artifact was tested on a Mac OS.
 We recommend using a Mac/Linux OS version with updated software.

 Docker is required.
 Please install it for your OS.
 The necessary documentation is available [here](https://docs.docker.com/get-docker).

+Currently, our scripts are not fully integrated in Docker.
+The user may require installing xmlstarlet and python3.

 <!---
 This artifact was tested on a Linux OS.
 We recommend using a new Unix/Linux OS version with updated software.